wallacepontes/code-o-share/carrinho/README.md

         mvn clean package glassfish:deploy

-4. This will generate a deploy file at `./dado/dado-war/target/dado-war-1.0-SNAPSHOT.war` to be deploying in the server.
+4. This will generate a deploy file at `./dado/carrinho-war/target/carrinho-war-1.0-SNAPSHOT.war` to be deploying in the server.

-5. Navigate to the sub directory `dado-war`.
+5. Navigate to the sub directory `carrinho-war`.
 6. Type this command to deploy the archive:

         mvn glassfish:deploy